-If you don’t have experience with charging systems, you will most likely just throwing different parts at your mower hoping to fix it.
+If you don’t have experience with charging systems, you will most likely just throw different parts at your mower hoping to fix it.
 The cost of all of these parts can get pretty expensive if you don’t guess right the first time.

 Most lawn mower centers do not allow you to return electrical parts so you will be stuck with the part whether it is the problem or not.

 Incorrect Operating Procedure Will Cause a Walker Mower Not to Start

 The are certain starting procedures that must take place in order to start and run your Walker mower.
 This includes setting the parking brake, placing your steering lever in the open/outward position, and making sure your PTO is not engaged.

 If you don’t have any of these items in the right position, your Walker mower will not start.
 Another item that can prevent your mower from starting when not in the correct position is the choke control lever.

 The choke lever must be in the on position to start a cold engine.
 The choke restricts the amount of air that is allowed to be mixed with fuel to form a combustion.